Ten Thousand Buddhas Monastery in Hong Kong

 Posts on this site may have affiliate links.
 If you make a purchase using an affiliate link I earn a small commission at no extra cost to yourself.
 Thanks for your support.

-When I travel I like to find one place, one activity or show that I really want to check out.
-While there was a lot I was interested in seeing while I was in Hong Kong, my one must do was visiting the Ten Thousand Buddhas Monastery.
+When I travel I like to find one place, one activity, or one show that I really want to check out.
+There was a lot I was interested in seeing while I was in Hong Kong, but my one must do was visiting the Ten Thousand Buddhas Monastery.

 I should preface this by saying that this place is a little off the main tourist trail, but it’s not impossible to find.
 The Ten Thousand Buddhas Monastery is more of a local spot and isn’t promoted with the local tourism board, so it can be a bit tricky to find.
 I didn’t locate this monastery right away; to be fair I get lost pretty easily.
 I wandered around the Po Fook Hill Ancestral Halls for a few minutes before I realized I was in the wrong place.
 Eventually, I got to the Ten Thousand Buddhas Monastery, and it was well worth a visit.